icelight89/cloud-dojo-templates/ARM/README.md

     1. Select "Query editor (preview)" from the right navigation menu.
     1. Login with the server admin account you specfied in the parameters file.
     1. Copy the content of the [create.sql](https://github.com/Azure-Samples/azure-sql-db-todo-mvc/blob/main/database/create.sql) file from the sample repository, paste it into the editor and then run the query.
-    1. Your database should now beready for usage.
+    1. Your database should now be ready for usage.

 1. Go to your Static Web App resource and in the "Overview" blade open the "URL" to your website.